influxdata/telegraf/plugins/outputs/wavefront/README.md

   ## Port that the Wavefront proxy server listens on.
 Do not use if url is specified
   #port = 2878

+  ## Size of internal buffers beyond which received data is dropped.
+Applicable only if url is specified.
+  ## Buffers are not pre-allocated to max size and vary based on actual usage.
+  ## Defaults to 50,000.
+Higher values could use more memory.
+  #max_buffer_size = 50000

+  ## Max batch of data sent per flush interval.
+Applicable only if url is specified.
+  ## Defaults to 10,000.
+Recommended not to exceed 40,000.
+  #batch_size = 10000

+  ## Interval (in seconds) at which to flush data.
+Defaults to 5 seconds.
+  #flush_interval_seconds = 5

   ## prefix for metrics keys
   #prefix = "my.specific.prefix."